llvm/circt/docs/Dialects/Seq/RationaleSeq.md

 abstraction as the core RTL dialects and contain no notion of control flow.
 As such, for e.g. a write port with a non-zero latency, the encapsulating IR must already have accounted for this latency.
+The behavior of conflicting writes is defined by the lowering.
+Generally speaking, it should be considered as undefined.

 Example usage:
 ```mlir